Suspect captured in killing of University of Utah student, police say

 Campus killing

-Austin Boutain is a suspect in the fatal shooting of ChenWei Guo, a Beijing native the university described as "extraordinarily outgoing, creative, smart & extremely engaged."
+Austin Boutain is a suspect in the fatal shooting of ChenWei Guo, a Beijing native the university described as "extraordinarily outgoing, creative, smart and extremely engaged."

 According to police, Kathleen Boutain arrived on the University of Utah campus Monday night claiming her husband had assaulted her as they camped in Red Butte Canyon, also in the foothills east of campus.
 She also told police her husband was possibly armed, a police statement says.

 Campus police later received calls reporting shots fired.
-Brophy said police believe Austin Boutain had killed the driver of a car and fled the scene.
-Initially, police were searching for a green pickup truck with Colorado tags.
+Brophy said police believe Austin Boutain killed the driver of a car and fled the scene.
+Police are still searching for a green pickup truck with Colorado tags, the chief said Tuesday afternoon.

 University of Utah students were told to shelter in place until 3 a.m.
 Classes were canceled Tuesday.